Cross-Attention is Half Explanation in Speech-to-Text Models: Experimental Settings

 \subsection{Data}

-To avoid potential data contamination issues \citep{sainz-etal-2023-nlp}, we train from scratch a monolingual ASR model and two-sized multitask (ASR and ST) and multilingual (English and Italian) models.
-Details about training data and process are presented in Appendix \ref{app:training}.
-Being the only non-synthetic dataset supporting both tasks and language directions, we select EuroParl-ST \citep{europarlst} as the test set for our analyses.
+For the monolingual ASR model, we leverage the speech-to-text English data available for the \href{https://iwslt.org/2024/offline}{\texttt{\underline{IWSLT 2024}}} evaluation campaign, namely: CommonVoice \cite{ardila-etal-2020-common}, CoVoST v2 \cite{wang21s_interspeech}, Europarl-ST \cite{europarlst}, LibriSpeech \cite{librispeech}, MuST-C v1 \cite{di-gangi-etal-2019-must}, TEDLIUM v3 \cite{tedlium}, and VoxPopuli ASR \cite{wang-etal-2021-voxpopuli}.
+The resulting training set is about 3k hours of speech.
+For the multitask (ASR and ST) multilingual large-scale models, more than 150k hours of open-source speech in English (\textit{en}) and Italian (\textit{it}) were used: CommonVoice, CoVoST v2, FLEURS \cite{10023141}, MOSEL \cite{gaido-etal-2024-mosel}, MLS \cite{pratap20_interspeech}, and \href{https://hf.co/datasets/PleIAs/YouTube-Commons}{\texttt{YouTube-Commons}}.
+For datasets missing the translations, they were generated using \texttt{MADLAD-400 3B-MT} \cite{kudugunta2023madlad}.
+This setting allows us to verify our analysis with a large-scale setting similar to the scale of a popular model, such as OWSM \cite{10389676} and 2 times that of NVIDIA Canary \cite{puvvada24_interspeech} while having complete control of data used during training, completely preventing data contamination issues.
+Being the only non-synthetic dataset supporting both tasks and language directions, we select EuroParl-ST \cite{europarlst} as the test set for our analyses.
 The test set covers both \textit{en} and \textit{it} ASR, and \textit{en-it} and \textit{it-en} ST. The \textit{it/it-en} section consists of 1,686 segments, for a total of approximately 6 hours of audio, while the \textit{en/en-it} section contains 1,130 segments, for a total of approximately 3 hours of audio.